System Requirements and Supported Software

 Flowable uses a relational database to store its data.
 The following databases are officially supported and tested for all Flowable products:

-The Flowable products use a standard JDBC connection and database interfaces so other database implementations may also work but they are not officially supported or tested by Flowable.
+The Flowable products use the standard JDBC (Java Database Connectivity) API of connecting to the relation database, so other database implementations may also work but they are not officially supported or tested by Flowable.

 The database schema is automatically created by the Flowable applications on its initial startup.
-For this process to work, the application needs schema editing permissions on the database.
+For this process to work, the application needs schema editing permissions on the database (typically called 'DDL rights' in many database management systems).

 Browser